-New Diversity Requirements will be effective beginning Fall 2018.
+New Diversity Requirements are in effect starting Fall 2018.
 Information about the transition and implementation of these new guidelines can be found below.

 The purpose of the Diversity requirement is to broaden students’ exposure to ways of thinking about how to understand diverse perspectives and more effectively interact with people from different cultures and backgrounds.
 This requirement is designed to provide students with the experiences needed to meet the following learning outcomes:

 - Students will learn disciplinary or interdisciplinary theories and knowledge necessary to comprehend diverse social, cultural, and political perspectives.

 - Students will develop the ability to understand, articulate, and critically analyze diverse social, cultural, and political perspectives.

 - Students will demonstrate critical awareness of how individual perspectives and biases influence ways of seeing the world.

 - Students will gain knowledge of structural and cultural forces that shape or have shaped discrimination based on factors such as race, ethnicity, language, religion, class, ability, nationality, sexuality, or gender.